 Dr. Meg Aston-Lebold, Psy.D., C.Psych.

-Psychotherapy can help you cope more effectively with life’s challenges, think about things in new and different ways, and make important changes in your life.
+Psychotherapy can help you cope more effectively with life’s challenges, think about things in new and different ways, and make important changes.
 I applaud you for starting your journey by selecting a psychologist that can address your specific needs and concerns.
-I have supported numerous adolescents, adults and couples to overcome barriers to leading more fulfilling and meaningful lives—and would be honoured to be a part of your process of renewal, self and relationship growth.
+I have supported numerous adolescents, adults, and couples overcome barriers to leading more fulfilling and meaningful lives—and would be honoured to be a part of your process of self and relationship growth and renewal.

 I completed my graduate studies in Clinical Psychology at The Chicago School of Professional Psychology with a focus on understanding ethnic, racial, gender, sexual, cultural and religious, age, and disability diversity.
 I am committed to keeping up-to-date in all aspects of my clinical work.
 I remain aware of current theoretical developments and research findings and continue to develop my own expertise through independent readings, attending workshops, and classes.
 I am an active member of professional associations, and attend psychology conferences to update my knowledge.
-I am also involved in clinical supervision of mental health professionals in training.
+I also provide clinical supervision to mental health professionals in training.

-I am a registered member of the College of Psychologists of Ontario and a member of the Ontario Psychological Association.
+I am a registered member of the College of Psychologists of Ontario and an active member of the Ontario Psychological Association.